tkurki/signalk-grafana/README.md

 ## Details

 The plugins are so far unsigned and unpublished, so you need to tell Grafana that you want to run them anyway with `GF_PLUGINS_ALLOW_LOADING_UNSIGNED_PLUGINS=signalk-datasource,signalk-trackmap`.

-The datasource runs in your browser, so you can use the same hostname that you use to access your SK server as the hostname in the datasource configuration.

-## Missing functionality

-- authentication support
-- accessing the datasource via Grafana server